 - The current rules on division of labour/reduced working hours still apply.

-- The Minister of Employment has made the scheme more flexible meaning that the deadlines for the application has been made shorter and it is possible to switch to another of the applicable agreements of a division of labor when a cycle in a division of labor is completed.
-The relevant (current) application form can be found here (in Danish): https://www.klxml.dk/KLB/Blanket/Gaelder/ab292.pdf.
+- The Minister of Employment has made the scheme more flexible.
+As such, the deadlines for application have been made shorter, and it is now possible to switch to another of the applicable agreements of a division of labour, when a cycle in a division of labour is completed.
+The relevant application form (in Danish) can be found here: https://www.klxml.dk/KLB/Blanket/Gaelder/ab292.pdf.

-A new three-party agreement was agreed between the Danish Government and the Danish labour market's parties on 15 March 2020.
-On 24 March 2020, a final bill was passed on the salary compensation scheme.
-On 18 April 2020, the parties agreed to extend all aid packages from 9 June 2020 to 8 July 2020, including the salary compensation scheme.
+A three-party agreement was agreed between the Danish Government and the Danish labour market's parties on 15 March 2020, and on 24 March 2020, a final bill was passed on the salary compensation scheme.
+The Danish parliament has recently agreed to extend the salary compensation scheme until 29 August 2020.
+Applications for coverage by the scheme may be filed through www.virk.dk no later than 20 September 2020.

-The agreement provides salary compensation to Danish employer's on certain conditions.
+Under the agreement, employers are entitled to salary compensation under certain conditions.
 The main points of the agreement are as follows:

 - The agreement covers both monthly paid and hourly paid employees, in addition to both employees who are covered by a collective bargaining agreement and those who are not.